 Now 40, I look to photography as the first layer of communication.
 My work is ever-changing and constantly evolving as am I. The portraits I create today are almost always inspired by my children and my desire to contribute something important to a world I want them to thrive in.
 Each portrait usually begins as someone that I am close to in some way (my children, Goddaughter, a relative, or a model that I’ve worked with in the past) and by looking outside of traditional photography methods, and experimenting with various art practices, I am able to transform each piece into a new expression.
 Each being an important, meaningful, and intentional multilayered message.
-I choose to frame my work in gold vintage, antique and contemporary baroque style frames that I collect from estate sales, consignment and second hand shops, galleries, auctions and private sellers; the majority that previously held artwork of subjects that looked nothing like mine or reminiscent of frames hanging in museums of the past and present) and purpose-built contemporary baroque frames custom created for each piece.
+I choose to frame my work in gold vintage, antique, and contemporary baroque style frames that I collect from estate sales, consignment and second-hand shops, galleries, auctions, and private sellers; the majority that previously held artwork of subjects that looked nothing like mine or reminiscent of frames hanging in museums of the past and present) and purpose-built contemporary baroque frames custom created for each piece.